The coin was heading for the new milestone not even 12 hours after breaking through $12,000 for the first time.

-John Spallanzani, chief macro strategist at CFI Group, told Business Insider trading activity in Asia was the catalyst for the impressive tear.
+John Spallanzani, the chief macro strategist at the financial data provider GFI Group, told Business Insider that trading activity in Asia was the catalyst for the impressive tear.

-"Bitcoin continues to have a strong bid during Asia trading as emerging market currencies are being sold to buy, pushing us above another milestone," Spallanzani said in a Twitter direct message soon after bitcoin broke $12,000.
+"Bitcoin continues to have a strong bid during Asia trading as emerging market currencies are being sold to buy, pushing us above another milestone," Spallanzani said in a direct message on Twitter soon after bitcoin broke $12,000.

-The new high Wednesday morning is ahead of the launch of new bitcoin futures contracts by two major US exchanges.
+The new high Wednesday morning comes ahead of the launch of new bitcoin futures contracts by two major US exchanges.
 Cboe Global Markets, the Chicago-based options and derivatives exchange, is rolling out its bitcoin futures product Sunday.
-Rival CME Group is launching later in December.
-Bitcoin futures, which will allow investors to bet on the future price of the digital coin, is the latest in the eight-year-old coin's maturation.
+Its rival CME Group is launching later in December.
+Bitcoin futures, which will allow investors to bet on the future price of the digital coin, are a sign of the eight-year-old coin's maturation.